Find out more about all of the skills that come together to help children develop speech, language and communication- The Building Blocks of Language!

 A bilingual child is one who hears or speaks two or more languages (multi-lingual).

-Many young people successfully learn more than one language in their pre-school years at home.
-Many children learn one language at home and then go on to learn English as an additional language when they start nursery or school.
+Many young people learn more than one language in their pre-school years at home.
+Some children learn one language at home and then go on to learn another.
+This is usually English as an additional language when they start nursery or school.

-Advice for parents of children who are exposed to more than one language.
+Advice for parents of children who live with more than one language.

 www.ambitiousaboutautism.org.uk